Television in Israel: Inauguration

 Television in Israel was finally introduced on 24 March 1966, though not by the IBA, but rather by the Israeli Educational Television, which was funded by the Rothschild Foundation and acted as part of the Ministry of Education.
 The first transmissions were lessons to school students in various subjects, filmed in black and white, and intended to be received by 32 schools across the country.
 The Israeli Broadcasting Authority launched regular public transmissions on 2 May 1968, on the occasion of Israeli Independence Day.
+In 1970, it moved entirely to UHF broadcasts, in an attempt to reduce the viewing of television from Jordan (broadcasting the newest American programs), Egypt, and Lebanon, which used VHF.
+From 1969 it broadcast two hours of Arabic programming daily for Israeli Arabs, the West Bank, and Jordan.